bobbilichandu/WEATHERAPP/README.md

 # WEATHERAPP
-Web application built on flask, python using PLIVO and openweather.org apis to get the weather status for a city through SMS
+Web application built on flask, python using PLIVO and weather.cit. apis to get the weather status for a city through SMS

+OTHER LIBRARIES:
+REQUESTS
+GEOCODER

+** U NEED INTERNET CONNECTION

 #### LIBRARIES